amazing walliser schwarznase sheep in field

 5. Shropshire Sheep

-shropshire clun forest sheep with black face
+Shropshire sheep with a black face

 Shropshire sheep are marvelous and elegant creatures!
 Some homesteaders and farmers include Clun Forest sheep as Shropshire sheep – named after Shropshire, England.
 But they’re not only from England and Wales.
 They also have their official association in America – called the North American Clun Forest Association.
 They’re popular in the US, too!
 And elsewhere.